sagemath/sagewiki_to_gh-2022-10-10/Days9Projects.md

  * ''Arnaud Bergeron'': '''Better adaptive plotting in Sage'''.
 At William's request, I am working on better adaptive refinement for Sage's plot() command.

+ * ''Drew Chorney'': '''Fundamental Domains of Congruence Subgroups and an Animation of a Geodesic :'''Some Geodesic's on the identification space of a fundamental domain for PSL(2,Z) in jyscript.
+And visualization of fundamental domains for congruence subgroups using SAGE.

  * ''Mclean Edwards, Scott Zhou'': '''BFGS Iterates'''.
 Plotting iterates, in an interactive manner, of the celebrated BFGS method for the minimization of nonconvex and convex functions.
 Comparison of sage, jyscript/piscript, and our own python-based solutions.

  * ''Adam Getchell'': '''Nonlinear Dynamics in SAGE'''.
 Illustrate and solve solutions to non-linear equations.
 Add basic cobweb diagrams.
 Wrap Maxima's CTensor package and compare speed with SAGE's Christoffel symbol calculation in calculus/tests.py.